 We decided to launch only AI Captions and not all three features

-We launched the app as a separate, lowkey MVP under the name "CC Captions & Subtitles" — not under the quso brand
+We launched the app as a separate, lowkey MVP under the name "CC Captions & Subtitles" not under the quso brand.

 With this focused scope, we needed a leaner, faster home experience.

-Why it worked: This approach worked because it delivered quick value with minimal friction.
+The iteration 3 approach worked because it delivered quick value with minimal friction.
 New users instantly understood the app’s purpose, and the interface felt intuitive without needing onboarding.

 With the floating Create button as the single CTA, action happened quickly, keeping users focused and reducing cognitive load.
 The result was a light, fast, and purposeful experience, exactly what mobile-first creators needed.

-Why it worked: This approach worked because it delivered quick value with minimal friction.
-New users instantly understood the app’s purpose, and the interface felt intuitive without needing onboarding.
-With the floating Create button as the single CTA, action happened quickly, keeping users focused and reducing cognitive load.
-The result was a light, fast, and purposeful experience — exactly what mobile-first creators needed.

 Generating AI Captions